dmbarbour/glas/docs/GlasDesign.md

 ### Computation Model

-I'm very tempted to replace the initial program model for glas systems to something more friendly for parallel/concurrent computation, preferably without relying on accelerators.
-I'm contemplating a few [alternative models](AltModels.md) but I'm not very satisfied with any particular idea.
+I'm tempted to replace the initial program model with something more friendly for laziness, parallelism, and concurrency, such as Lafont interaction nets or Kahn process networks.
+However, I hesitate to start with [alternative program models](AltModels.md) due to added complexity.

+Fortunately, there is room for future development.
+KPNs or interaction nets could feasibly be accelerated (perhaps indirectly, via compilation to an accelerated virtual machine).
+If necessary, models could be supported directly by the glas command line, so long as it doesn't affect bootstrap.